Code-Institute-Submissions/Mjau83-myCrystals_AugResub/README.md

 ## Features
 * Responsive on different devices
 * Login and Logout functionallity
-* Search crystals by properties, color or journal
+* Search crystals by usage, chakra or usage method (such as mediation, ritual etc)
 * CRUD:
     * Create - Possability to add new crystals and to journal the usage
     * Read - Possability to view the added information about each crystal and to see when and how it was last used
     * Update - Possability to update the information and the journal for each crystal
-    * Delete - Possability to delete a crystal and/or the journal
+    * Delete - Possability to delete a crystal

 [Back to top](#table-of-content)